 Filling of the reservoir would result in permanent modification of aquatic habitat by replacing intermittent and ephemeral stream habitat above the dams with a permanent body of water subject to fluctuations in volume, depth, and surface area.
 Under Alternatives 1 and 3, filling of the reservoir would result in the permanent loss of a cumulative total of approximately 24.3 miles (61%) of stream habitat in Funks Creek, Stone Corral Creek, Antelope Creek, and Grapevine Creek upstream of the dam sites at maximum reservoir inundation levels.
 Under Alternative 2, a cumulative total of approximately 24.1 miles (60%) of stream habitat would be permanently lost in these same drainages at maximum reservoir inundation levels.
 These impacts include the loss of stream habitat in Funks Creek, Stone Corral Creek, Antelope Creek, and Grapevine Creek that supports native Sacramento hitch and Central California roach based on sampling conducted in the inundation area by CDFW (Brown 2000:23–27).
 Brown (2000:24, 43) characterized these streams as being deeply incised channels with little vegetation on the banks and little cover in the streams, having poor water quality, in part, due to high dissolved minerals, and possessing a highly variable flow regime with periods of high flow during winter, declining flows in spring, and intermittent flow, and perhaps no flow, in late summer.
 In addition, the high concentration of sediments and aquatic vegetation present in these streams may make them uninhabitable to most fish in summer due to high oxygen demand (Brown 2000:43).
-See Chapter 7, Fluvial Geomorphology, for a description of the geologic and topographic setting, and geomorphic characteristics associated with these drainages.
+Therefore, existing habitat conditions appear to be marginal for special-status fish species in these creeks.
+Chapter 7 provides a description of the geologic and topographic setting, and geomorphic characteristics associated with these drainages.

-The response of native minnow populations to reservoir construction cannot be conclusively determined but general predictions can be made based on observations from other California reservoirs and general species requirements.
+The response of native minnow populations to reservoir construction cannot be conclusively determined but general predictions can be made based on observations from other California reservoirs and general species habitat requirements.
 Reservoirs can provide suitable habitat for native and introduced fish species but are generally less productive than natural lakes because of their depth, steep slopes, and fluctuating water levels that typically limit spawning and rearing success (Moyle 2002:36).
 Some minnows (e.g., hitch) are reported to use reservoirs and, in some cases, have developed large populations where introduced predators or competitors are absent (Moyle 2002:37), while other native minnow species (e.g., roach) typically are absent from reservoirs and exist only in the small tributaries above them (Moyle et al. 2015:8).
-It is expected that Sites Reservoir would contain predatory species that are the result of either planned fish stocking (Chapter 2, Section 2.3.3, Potential Future Uses) or future potential introductions of nonnative predators or competitors through the transfer of water or accidental or deliberate introductions.
+It is expected that Sites Reservoir would contain predatory species that are the result of either planned fish stocking (Chapter 2) or future potential introductions of nonnative predators or competitors through the transfer of water or accidental or deliberate introductions.
 Considering the physical and operational characteristics of the reservoir and the expected presence of predatory fish species, the reservoir may not provide suitable habitat for native fish species.
 Although existing stream habitat in the inundation area would be lost, native fish populations would be expected to continue to persist in Funks Creek and Stone Corral Creek above the inundation area and in stream reaches downstream of Sites Dam and Golden Gate Dam provided that tailwater releases below the dams provide suitable temperature and habitat conditions for native species, such as hitch (Moyle et al. 2015:3).
-See Impact FISH-11, for further discussion on operations effects on native minnows downstream of the dams.
+See Impact FISH-11 for further discussion of operations effects on native minnows downstream of the dams and the steps that would be taken by the Authority to maintain fish in good condition in these stream reaches consistent with California Fish and Game Code Section 5937.